This page contains detailed information about the rules of the Yu-Gi-Oh! card game.

 Quick-Play spell cards can be activated from the hand at any time during the player's turn.
 If played face-down, they are the only spell cards that can be activated during the opponent's turn, but are then not allowed to be used on the same turn as they are set (much like Trap cards).
 They are also the only spell cards that can be activated in response to the activation of other card effects.
 Their effects are activated instantaneously, and the card is then sent to the Graveyard.
 Symbol: lightning bolt.

 Field spell cards affect the entire field, granting bonuses or penalties to all monsters of a specified type, attribute, or archetype.
 Like Continuous cards, Field cards remain in play until destroyed or replaced.
-Only one field spell can be active at a time; if one is activated when there is already a field spell on the field, the previous Field Spell card is destroyed.
+Only one field spell can be active at a time for each player; if one is activated when there is already a field spell on the field, the previous Field Spell card under that player's control is destroyed.
 Field spells are played in their own zone, separate from the main spell/trap zone.
 Symbol: compass.

 Ritual spell cards are used to summon Ritual Monsters.
 To use a Ritual Spell, one must also hold the corresponding Ritual Monster in one's hand.
 Symbol: flame.

-Trap cards are similar to spell cards in that they have effects which change the rules of the game.
+Trap cards have a pink border.
+They are similar to Spell Cards in that they have effects which change the rules of the game.
 Unlike spell cards, they can only be set face-down, to be activated on a subsequent turn.
-A face-down trap may be activated at any time after the turn in which it is played.
-They have a pink border.
+A face-down Trap may be activated at any time after the turn in which it is played.

 Normal traps cards are similar to normal spell cards.
 When activated, their effect is immediately applied, and then the card is sent to the Graveyard. note Some normal traps, when activated, are considered to be equipped to a selected monster.
 However, these are not considered equip spells, nor is there any such class as "Equip Trap".
 No symbol.